nf-core/pixelator/README.md

 6. Analyze the spatial information in the cell graphs ([`pixelator single-cell-pna analysis`](https://github.com/PixelgenTechnologies/pixelator))
 7. Generate 3D graph layouts for visualization of cells ([`pixelator single-cell-pna layout`](https://github.com/PixelgenTechnologies/pixelator))
 8. Proxiome Experiment Summary generation using [PixelatorES](https://github.com/PixelgenTechnologies/pixelatorES)

+> [!NOTE]
+> If you are looking to run the pipeline with Molecular Pixelation (MPX) data.
+Please refer to the [release 2.3.1](https://nf-co.re/pixelator/2.3.1/),
+> which is the last version to support that data type.

 > [!WARNING]
 > Since Nextflow 23.07.0-edge, Nextflow no longer mounts the host's home directory when using Apptainer or Singularity.